rjacaac211/Dental-Care/README.md

-# Dental Care PH — AI Agent and Computer Vision Web App
+# Dental Care PH — AI-Powered Oral Health Assistant

 Dental Care PH is an AI-powered dental care web application that combines onsite dental clinic appointments with an online AI assistant.
 It uses **FastAPI** (backend), **React** (frontend), and a **ReAct AI Agent** built with **LangChain** and **LangGraph**, enabling the system to run SQL queries on a **PostgreSQL** database or answer general dental inquiries via web search.
 The platform supports voice input through **Deepgram**, maintains multi-turn dialogue context using ephemeral memory, and includes a file upload feature for oral images alongside a **MobileNetV2**-based computer vision model for oral disease classification.
 All chat interactions are persisted in **MongoDB Atlas**, ensuring conversation history remains intact even after a page reload.